Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Start: What is the human learning target?

-Can students achieve this target while using AI?
+Question 1: Can students achieve the target while using AI?

-- Yes → Does AI replace the core thinking, or support it?
+Question 2: Does AI replace the core thinking the assignment is designed to teach, or support it?

-- Supports it → AI-INTEGRATED.
-Use AI Sandwich, Verification Challenge, or Comparative Analysis pattern.
-Require process evidence + verification.
-Include human performance checkpoint.
+• No → Mode 3: AI-COLLABORATIVE.
+Use AI Sandwich, Verification Challenge, Comparative Analysis, or Generative Challenge.
+Require process evidence + verification + human performance checkpoint + Transfer Gap Check.

 References